 Hardness of Massage Bar

 The article on body butter looks at the hardness of the different butters.

 This is something you will need to think about when creating massage and lotion bars.

 For example, Cocoa butter has a hardness of 10, so if you plan to create a bar made predominantly of Cocoa butter, then obviously you are going to create a very hard bar.

-It is important to err on the side of caution, because if you use butters are too soft, they may disintegrate making it impossible to create a hard massage bar.
+It is important to err on the side of caution, because if you use butters that are too soft, they may disintegrate; making it impossible to create a hard massage bar.